 Q: Who can come to our clinic?

 A: Anyone who has a musculoskeletal or orthopaedic injury that is preventing them from daily activities, recreational exercise, or sports events can receive treatment at our clinic.
-If you have not been seen by a doctor, you are welcome to see one of our sports medicine specialists.
-Otherwise, we have an extensive list of rehabilitation practices available here.
-We DO NOT see motor vehicle accident or WSIB cases.
+We have an extensive list of rehabilitation practices available here to help get you back to your activities.
+We do not require a physician's prescription for you to see one of our many practitioners, however, your insurance company may require one for reimbursement.
+So please contact them for details on your specific policy.
+We DO NOT see motor vehicle accidents or WSIB cases, unless for custom bracing.

 Q: How long is the waiting period?